Jaber III Al-Ahmad Al-Jaber Al-Sabah, 13th Ruler and 3rd Emir of Kuwait

 Embed from Getty Images

-Jaber suffered from some health problems in his last years, and he traveled outside Kuwait to receive treatment a number of times, including in September 2001, when he suffered a stroke and went to the United Kingdom for treatment.
+Jaber suffered from some health problems in his last years, and he traveled outside Kuwait to receive treatment several times, including in September 2001, when he suffered a stroke and went to the United Kingdom for treatment.
 On January 15, 2006, Jaber III Al-Ahmad Al-Jaber Al-Sabah, 3rd Emir of Kuwait, aged 79, died from a cerebral hemorrhage at Dasman Palace in Kuwait City, Kuwait.
-His funeral and burial were attended by thousands of Kuwaitis and a number of Arab heads of state including King Abdullah II of Jordan.
-Wrapped in a Kuwaiti flag, Jaber’s body was buried in a simple, sand grave bordered with white stones at the Al Sulaibikhat Cemetery, the largest cemetery in Kuwait.
+His funeral and burial were attended by thousands of Kuwaitis and many Arab heads of state including King Abdullah II of Jordan.
+Wrapped in a Kuwaiti flag, Jaber’s body was buried in a simple sand grave bordered with white stones at the Al Sulaibikhat Cemetery, the largest cemetery in Kuwait.

 Embed from Getty Images